Direct Observation of Collective Electronuclear Modes About a Quantum Critical Point

-Zero-temperature RPA calculations \cite{McKenzie:2018ce} found that the spectral weight of the soft mode is expected to be strongest in the $\chi^{zz}$ configuration.
-This counter-intuitive result is a consequence of the crystal fields, and is one reason why the mode has eluded previous identification, including recent experiments that probed the magnetic resonance behavior in \LiF\ employing a $\chi^{yy}$ geometry, with the ac magnetic field mutually perpendicular to both the Ising axis and the dc transverse magnetic field \cite{Kovacevic:2016jx}.
-Thus, in the present experiments the resonator and sample are oriented with the ac magnetic field applied along the Ising axis of the sample, a solenoid along the transverse axis, and a split coil oriented along the Ising axis.
-In this geometry, crystal field effects reduce the ac soft mode absorption along the $y$ direction to zero at the QCP.
+The spectral weight of the soft mode is predicted to be strongest in the $\chi^{zz}$ configuration \cite{moshe05,ryan18}.
+This counter-intuitive result is a crystal field effect, and is one reason why the mode was not seen in previous experiments \cite{kovacevic16}.
+In our setup the resonator and sample are oriented with the AC probe field along the Ising $z$-axis, a solenoid along the transverse $x$-axis, and a split coil along the $z$-axis.
+In this geometry, crystal fields reduce the AC soft mode absorption along $y$ to zero at the QCP.
+In the $\chi^{zz}$ configuration the zero mode spectral weight is predicted to diverge \cite{ryan18} at the critical point when $T=0$; this prediction also holds at the temperatures in our experiment \cite{suppInfo}.
+However, when one calculates the transmission coefficient $S_{21}(\omega)$ that we measure, this divergence is cancelled by a related divergence in the damping of the magnetopolariton mode formed by the coupling of photons to the soft mode \cite{suppInfo}, where it is also shown that an applied longitudinal field only weakly affects this cancellation.
+The cancellation mechanism which leads to the strong suppression of the zero mode in our experiment is reminiscent of cancellation mechanisms in, e.g., the Kondo and spin-boson models\cite{leggett87}; it also can be related indirectly to the ``light-matter decoupling'' which is hypothesized to exist in cavities \cite{suppInfo,liberato14}.